 (Privately financed, nonsubsidized, condominium apartments in buildings with five units or more.
 Data regarding number of bedrooms and asking price are collected at the initial interview, i.e., 3 months following completion.
 Data may not add to total due to rounding.
 Medians are computed using unrounded data.)

-Note: These data are for fourth quarter 1987 and first, second, and third quarter 1988 completions.
+Note: These data are for the first through the fourth quarter of 1988 completions.

 Table 9.
 Apartments Completed in Buildings With Five Units or More: 1985 to 1988

 (Data may not add to total due to rounding.)